-iOS apps can provide three types of notifications:
+iOS apps on iPhone, iPad, and iPod touch have three types of notifications:

 - Alerts/Banners: An alert or banner appears on the screen.

 - Badges: An image or number appears on the application icon.

 You can access your Alerts and Banners Notifications from any screen, including the Lock screen.
 Just swipe down from the top of the screen.
 You can also tap a notification in the Lock screen to open the related app.

 By default, your Notifications will show you the Today view, which gives you a summary of what you need to know for the day and a glance at tomorrow.
 The Notifications view lets you see all of your alerts or those you haven't addressed in the last 24 hours.
 To see the Notifications view, swipe right while on the Today view.